 Baseline Military Land Navigation Training Courses from True North

 Our training location provides the ideal environment for all skill levels.
 The vegetation, terrain, and climate spans the mix from open, easy, and pleasant to dense, strenuous, and harsh.
 This is just one reason why top tier SOF units use this same area to train and conduct their own assessments.
 So, if you want to learn how to navigate in the same place that they do, then this is the perfect location.

-Description of the Level of Physical Difficulty – Moderate to Strenuous: This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep terrain inclines and declines.
+The physical difficulty of this course is Moderate.
+This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep terrain inclines and declines.
 This course is conducted in varying weather conditions, including hot, cold, humid, rain, and snow, or a mixed combination.
-This is a physically challenging course so it is best suited for those in very good physical condition and ready for a fast paced day.
+This course is best suited for those in good physical condition and ready for a fast paced day.

+Baseline Military Land Navigation Training Courses from True North